sshaar/clef2020-factchecking-task5/README.md

 Its output can be seen in [run_format_checker_out.txt](format_checker/run_format_checker_out.txt) The checks for completness (if the result files contain all lines / claims) is NOT handled by the format checkers, because they receive only the results file and not the gold one.

+The scripts used are obtained from CLEF2019 Check That!
+Lab Task 1 (check-worthiness) found in this [repo](https://github.com/apepa/clef2019-factchecking-task1).

 ## Scorers

 Launch the scorers for the task as follows: